Cost Of Living

 If you’re living away from home for the first time, you’ll need to get kitchen utensils and homeware accessories alongside your course materials and stationery.
 Remember to ask around before buying anything.
 If you have someone to borrow what you need from or if someone is looking to throw something away, ask if you can take it.

 Buy second-hand where possible.
 Websites like eBay and Depop offer tons of second-hand items at affordable prices.
 You’ll also find plenty of cheap and unique hidden gems in charity shops, such as on Headingley High Street.
 For course books, always check the library first, or ask your coursemates to borrow instead of buying.
-If you do need to buy a book, try studentmonkey.com or unibookswap.co.uk.
+If you do need to buy a book, try unibookswap.co.uk.

 Going camping but don’t have a tent?
 Need to repair your bike but missing the tools?
 Save yourself a trip to an expensive hardware shop and visit the Library of Things in Headingley, where you can borrow tools, homeware, sports equipment and more.